-This section provides summary guidance on the use of economic assessment methods for ecosystem services.
-In order to provide guidance on methods, the intention is to assign each method to one of three tiers reflecting the accuracy, detail, technical capacity and data requirements.
+Based on the conceptualisation of a tiered approach for classifying ecosystem service mapping and assessment methods developed by Grêt-Regamey et al. (2017), we adapt that framework to provide guidance on the selection of economic mapping and assessment methods.
+In order to provide practical guidance, the intention is to assign each method to one of three tiers reflecting the accuracy, detail, technical capacity and data requirements.
 For example, methods that produce information with a high level of accuracy and detail but have high technical and data requirements are assigned to tier 3.
-Table 2 provides a definition of each tier.
-The assignment of economic assessment methods to tiers 1-3, however, is not straightforward since each method can be applied with varying degrees of complexity and produce information with varying degrees of accuracy and detail.
-Nevertheless, we have attempted to make generalisations regarding the accuracy and complexity of each method, which is open to further discussion.
+Table 6 provides a definition of each tier.
+The assignment of economic mapping and assessment methods to a specific tier, however, is not straightforward since each method can be applied with varying degrees of complexity to produce information with varying degrees of accuracy and detail, largely dependent on the availability of data and resources for conducting the analysis.
+Nevertheless, we have attempted to make generalisations regarding the accuracy and complexity of each method.